Hiep Thi Le: Heaven and Earth

 Le was one of 16,000 Vietnamese-Americans seen by casting scouts for Oliver Stone's Heaven & Earth and was finally chosen for the starring role (of Le Ly Hayslip).
 "I don't know how I got here ...
 My cousin heard about these auditions for a movie, and I just went with a friend to see what it was about.
 They kept calling me back."
-In the film, she plays a woman who ages from 13 to 38, who is raped and tortured in Vietnam and who becomes an abused housewife, mother, and businesswoman in the United States.
+In the film, she plays a woman who ages from 13 to 38, who is raped and tortured in Vietnam, and who becomes an abused housewife, mother, and businesswoman in the United States.

 According to Stone, "Our people saw her, put her on video, thought she was electric, and flew her down to Los Angeles.
 I thought she was charismatic.
 We worked with her, put her on video with other actors, introduced her to Tommy Lee Jones and Joan Chen and Haing S. Ngor, and then we put her on film.
 We tested her out for about five months, continuously, and she won the role.
 I didn't send her to any acting school.
 I didn't feel that it was necessary; she was a natural."

 Although the film required Le to age over 30 years and cast her opposite a number of accomplished American and Asian actors, the untrained actress received excellent reviews citing her sensitivity and actorly grace as Hayslip.
 In his review of the film, Los Angeles Times film critic Kenneth Turan described her as "nonprofessional but very capable."

 When Le was asked what she had learned from her experience with the film: "I have grown a lot.
 I have grown so much in the past two years, but the experiences that I went through throughout my whole life really made me what I am today."

 Later career

-Le subsequently appeared in Bugis Street (1995, released in the United States in 1997) and co-starred in the little-seen Dead Man Can't Dance (1997).
+Le subsequently appeared in Bugis Street (1995, released in the United States in 1997) and co-starred in the little-seen Dead Men Can't Dance (1997).
 Le made an appearance in the 1999 film Bastards.

 She appeared in Green Dragon in 2001, opposite Patrick Swayze and Forest Whitaker.

 Restaurateur

-After a long career in the film industry, Le opened up The China Beach Bistro, a Vietnamese restaurant in Venice, Los Angeles in 2002.
-After 10 years at that location, Hiep closed China Beach and opened Le Cellier, a French-Vietnamese fusion restaurant on the Venice and Marina del Rey border in 2012.
+After her career in the film industry, in 2002 Le opened The China Beach Bistro, a Vietnamese restaurant in Venice, Los Angeles.
+After 10 years at that location, Hiep closed China Beach in 2012 and opened Le Cellier, a French-Vietnamese fusion restaurant on the Venice and Marina del Rey border.
 "Although it's not easy to find out here, French-Vietnamese food dates back to the 18th century ...
 This unique cuisine combines the fresh herbs of Vietnamese food with the fine heritage of country French cooking", Le said.
 As of 2016, she owned the restaurant Le Cellier with Mark Van Gessel and Bernard Louberssac.

 On February 23, 2014, Le appeared on the Food Network game show Chopped, competing in the eighteenth-season episode "Beer Here!"
 Although she survived the appetizer round, she was eliminated in the entree round.